course-dprep/team-project-no-vs-code-team-23/README.md

 # Unveiling the Evolution of Horror TV Series Ratings: A Dive into IMDb Trends

-In this project we explore how IMDb ratings for horror TV Series change as shows progress through their seasons.
-Our analyses delves into the trends of ratings over time, comparing different TV Series in the Horror Genre.
+In this project, we explore how IMDb ratings for horror TV Series change as shows progress through their seasons.
+Our analyses delve into the trends of ratings over time, comparing different TV Series in the Horror Genre.

-We explore the volume of Ratings fluctuating with each season, providing insights on the popularity and viewer engagement of these series.
+We explore the volume of Ratings fluctuating with each season, providing insights on these series' popularity and viewer engagement.
 This analysis is valuable for fans, critics, and industry professionals looking to understand how the reception of horror TV series develops over time.
-By highlighting these trends, we offer actionable information that can help producers make decisions about TV series production and viewer engagement strategies.
+By highlighting these trends, we offer actionable information to help producers decide about TV series production and viewer engagement strategies.

 ## **Research question**